andrewzhuk/sequel-generate-slug/README.md

 Sequel Generate Slug is a plugin automatically generates a URL-friendly slug for your [Sequel](https://github.com/jeremyevans/sequel) model instances.
 By default, it uses the `title` column as the source and stores the generated `slug` in the slug column.
 It can also use an additional column to create unique slugs.

+The plugin supports multi-language slugs, so you can use any language to create slugs for your models.
+Additionally, if you update the title column of a model instance, the plugin will automatically generate a new slug based on the updated title.

 ### Usage

 ```ruby